mac-comp123-s24-alhashim/project-03-daniel-sam-eli-final-project/README.md

 # Spin It To Win It

-Spin It To Win It is a game created by our group for a final project in our Computer Science that simulates a slot machine.
+This is a game built in Python that simulates a slot machine.
 The user begins with a set number of credits, and after betting a number and stopping the spin, the user gets a payout dependent on the images they get, like a real slot machine.

 # Features